Stellahhh/Infection/README.md

 ### Project Checkpoint 1-2:

 Describe the elements that you have coded so far for your game and how they work.
 Include screen captures and other figures.
+1. environment setup
+- implemented terrain
+- created character prefabs for both humans and zombies
+- movements associated with humans: move by WASD and can rotate the camera by moving the mouse
+2. infection & collision
+- zombies will automatically chase humans when they are within a certain detection distance
+- zombies colliding humans will turn humans into zombies
+- tracking infection stats: the zombie controller and human controller keep track of the total number of humans infected by each zombie, the last zombie to infect a human (Final Reaper), and the last human to be infected (Final Prey)
+3. game management & win/lose conditions
+- Game manager object sets game durations and tracks win and lose conditions by constantly checking the number of humans/zombies
+- when the game ends, players are taken to a Results Scene displaying the winner (and titles in case of zombies win)
 - win and lose conditions implemented with a results scene and tested:

 | Condition | Winner | Message |